Canterbury Panther: Proposed explanations

 The most common explanation for sightings of the Canterbury Panther are attributed to the mistaken identity of unusually large, feral cats with black fur.
-After hunter Jesse Feary shot and killed what he believed was a specimen of the panther in September 2020, Dr Shaun Wilkinson of Wilderlab offered test the animal's DNA for free.
-After his company had tested it, Wilkinson came to the conclusion that it was not a panther or any other big cat, emailing Feary in late 2020 to state that it was "[j]ust a standard cat by the looks of the DNA."
+After hunter Jesse Feary shot and killed what he believed was a specimen of the panther in September 2020, Dr. Shaun Wilkinson of Wilderlab offered test the animal's DNA for free.
+After his company tested it, Wilkinson came to the conclusion that it was not a panther or any other big cat, emailing Feary in late 2020 to state that it was "[j]ust a standard cat by the looks of the DNA."

-Similarly, it has been proposed that descriptions of the creature's size are a result of gigantism.
+Similar to the common explanation, it has been proposed that descriptions of the creature's size are a result of gigantism.

 In popular culture

-The search for the Canterbury Panther served as a thematic framing device for the second season of the New Zealand comedy/conspiracy theory podcast Did Titanic Sink?, hosted by Tim Batt and Carlo Richie in July and August 2024.

-It features prominently in the 2024 film Bookworm.
+The Canterbury Panther features prominently in the 2024 film Bookworm.
 The film's writer and director, Ant Timpson, is a self-described fan of the myth and similar urban legends, describing them as "profoundly nostalgic, in a way.
 They give us this sense that the world is this great, beautiful, wondrous place where anything could happen."